 If you have a taste for extreme places, Tromsø should be on top of your itinerary.
 Located deep within the Arctic Circle, this is the place to watch the famous Northern Lights.
 The surroundings of Tromsø are equally stunning with beautifully strange forests, fjords and mountains.

 Geiranger is set right at the end of the Geiranger fjord and the base for exploring the overwhelming surroundings.
 Whether you’re taking on one of the many hikes or just go for a cruise through the fjord is up to you – just make sure you don’t forget your camera.

-The picture tells it all – Reine and its extraordinary surroundings look like an carefully planned painting.
-Despite its size it draws several thousand tourists per year who all awe at the snow-capped mountain tops and the mystical blue water.
+The picture tells it all – Reine and its extraordinary surroundings look like a carefully planned painting.
+Despite its size, it draws several thousand tourists per year who all awe at the snow-capped mountain tops and the mystical blue water.